 Sydney is an extraordinary leader, both on and off the soccer field.
 She has learned that hard work ethic, commitment and dedication are essential to achieving goals and overcoming obstacles.
 Her academic drive combined with her vision for the future, will make her a success.

 Qomoo Atomsa is a graduate from Totino Grace High School and will be attending North Dakota State University.
 His career goal is to become a dentist.
 Qomoo has been playing soccer since he was six years old.
 For the last four years he has played for the Rebels Soccer Club.
 He also played on the Totino Grace High School Varsity team.

 Qomoo has found a passion for serving others.
 His parents emigrated from Ethiopia twenty years ago because of political persecution.
 He now coaches young Oromo kids (ethnic Ethiopians) in the neighborhood and teaches them how to play soccer.
 He has been working with this program for the past three summers.
 He also volunteers his time to tutor less fortunate students at Prodeo Academy and volunteers with Feed My Starving Children on a regular basis.

-Iver has been praised for his hard work ethic and respectable character.
+Jonathan has been honored for this hard work ethic and respectable character.
 No barrier is too high, nor any obstacle too difficult for him to tackle.
-These values will carry him far in his future pursuits.
+These values will carry him far in this future pursuits.